Rock-Village.com

 In late November 2012, Paul and Anne took a 'photography vacation' to Acadia National Park and Bar Harbor, Maine.
 November is a lovely time of year there.
 Brisk weather, and not crowded.

 Breakfasts were included with the stay.
 This was one of the criteria we used when selecting a place to stay.
 Particularly since this was an off-season trip, we did not want to be searching out places to have breakfast.
 They are a "green inn" and feature local produce, plus whole grains!
 This made an excellent and delicious way to start each day.
-(Side comment: they have a link from the inn website to the Bouchard farm.
+(Side comment: they had a link from the inn website to the Bouchard farm.
 I went to college with one of the Bouchard children.
 Karen, I think, although it was too long ago now for me to be certain of her name.)

 They also provided a light snack in the late afternoon.
 This time of year, it was mulled cider and cookies.
 We were spending most of our time outside this week, so having the warm cider was very welcome.